Code-Institute-Submissions/place-in-time/README.md

 ## Credits

+### Map
+The interactive map used in this site is supplied by Google, accessed by interfacing with the [Google Maps JavaScript API](https://developers.google.com/maps/documentation/javascript/tutorial).

 ### Content
-The text content of the "Overview" paragraph is taken from the wikipedia page for that location, accessed by requesting the summary content using the [Wikipedia REST API](https://en.wikipedia.org/api/rest_v1/#/Page%20content/get_page_summary__title_).
+The text content of the "Overview" paragraph is taken from the wikipedia page for that location, accessed by requesting the summary content using the [Wikipedia REST API](https://en.wikipedia.org/api/rest_v1/#/Page%20content/get_page_summary__title_) for the selected location.

-The text content of the "Show history" paragraphs is taken from the wikipedia page for that location, accessed by using JQuery to target the necessary html elements returned from a call to the [English Wikipedia API](https://en.wikipedia.org/w/api.php).
+The text content of the "Show history" paragraphs is taken from the wikipedia page for that location, accessed by using JQuery to target the necessary html elements returned from a call to the [English Wikipedia API](https://en.wikipedia.org/w/api.php) for the selected location.

-### Media
-- The photos used in this site were obtained from ...

 ### Acknowledgements